nomanHasan/bookmark-dial/README.md

 - **Responsive Grid**: Adaptive layout that works beautifully on any screen size
 - **Smooth Animations**: Polished transitions throughout the interface
 - **Glassmorphism UI**: Modern frosted glass effects on settings panel and overlays
+- **Toast Notifications**: Non-intrusive notifications with action buttons

+### Experimental Features

+These features are disabled by default and can be enabled in Settings > Experimental:

+- **Bookmark Search**: Filter bookmarks by title or URL with a search bar
+- **Top Sites Integration**: Show your most visited sites alongside bookmarks (uses Chrome's Top Sites API)

 ### Data & Sync